net-art-uchicago/paintArtware1.0/docs/Sentiment.md

-# Sentiment
+# SentiBot &#x1F493; &#x1F916;

-Sent (or `sentiment.js`) is a JavaScript library for evaluating the mood or sentiment of media in the browser.
+Sent (or `sentibot.js`) is a JavaScript library for evaluating the mood or sentiment of media in the browser.
 It consists of a set of methods (documented below) which accept inputs of different media and return the sentiment.

 ## getting started

 Copy the model files in src/models into your project.
 You'll need to load them in before classifying.

-Include the sentiment.js in your HTML file, and run Sent.loadModels() once to load the machine learning models for the library.
+Include the sentibot.min.js in your HTML file, and run Sent.loadModels() once to load the machine learning models for the library.
 Set the path to the models, stored in Sent._PATH_TO_MODELS, to the correct path.
 By default, the path is './src/models'

 ## API